raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ### Taking measurements with the Sense HAT

-In order to calculate the speed of the ISS, you may wish to gather data from the sensors on the Sense HAT.
+You may wish to gather data from the sensors on the Sense HAT.
 Check out our [Getting started with the Sense HAT](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat) project guide to learn how to do this.

 ### Taking photos with the camera